Office: Daniels College of Business, Room 480

 Some experiences are essential to a student’s development, but don’t fit well within the confines of a traditional course.
 This is a face-to-face, zero-credit required course, held throughout your program.
 The course involves a series of executive coaching experiences with experts within and outside of Daniels, networking with fellow students and professionals in the Denver area, and assessment of your development through the program.

-Carol Johnson, Associate Professor and Department Chair, PhD, University of Maryland
+Steven Hartley, Professor and Department Co-Chair, PhD, University of Minnesota

-Melissa Akaka, Assistant Professor, PhD, University of Hawaii at Manoa
+Melissa Akaka, Associate Professor, PhD, University of Hawaii at Manoa

-Daniel Baack, Associate Professor, PhD, Saint Louis University (MO)
+Daniel Baack, Associate Professor and Academic Director, MBA Programs, PhD, Saint Louis University

-Ali Besharat, Assistant Professor, PhD, University of South Florida
+Ali Besharat, Associate Professor, PhD, University of South Florida

 Theresa Conley, Associate Professor of the Practice of Marketing, PhD, University of Denver